khal3d/moltbot/README.md

-# openclaw Deployment Bundle (Formerly ClawdBot/MoltBot)
+# OpenClaw Deployment Bundle (Formerly ClawdBot/MoltBot)

-This repository packages everything you need to run **openclaw** locally with Docker.
+This repository packages everything you need to run **OpenClaw** locally with Docker.
 It includes a container image build, a Docker Compose definition.

 ## Contents